SUSE/ha-sap-terraform-deployments/libvirt/terraform/README.md

 In case you experience issues with your images such as install ISOs for operating systems or virtual disks of your machine check the following folder with elevated privileges: `sudo ls -Faihl /var/lib/libvirt/images/`

+#### Packages failures

+If some package installation fails during the salt provisioning, the most possible thing is that some repository is missing.
+Add the new repository with the needed package and try again.